Jiri to Everest Base Camp Trekking-21 Days

 Ultimately, while altitude sickness is also an important concern on the Jiri to Everest Base Camp Trek, it is feasible to limit the dangers and enjoy the spectacular landscape and experience of trekking in the Himalayas with adequate preparation and care.
 Trekking Planner Nepal also suggests you have garlic soup which is considered good for health.

 Washing and bathroom facilities might be basic and limited during the Jiri to Everest Base Camp trip, especially at higher altitudes.
-Here are some tips Trekking Planner Nepal will like to share:
+Here are some tips:

 • Washing: Most of the tea houses and hotels on the trial do not have showers, but you may find a bucket shower or wash with hot water for a little price.
 It is better to carry wet wipes and hand sanitizer for basic hygiene and cleaning.
 As you elevate higher the supply of water may be limited, so you are suggested to utilize water properly and wisely.